-For me, Fuji Speedway was a special place.
-It was where one of my idols, James Hunt, was crowned Formula 1 World Champion on a very wet, historic day in 1976.
-The circuit may have changed radically since then, but I was still thrilled to be driving on roughly the same piece of tarmac where legend was born.
+For me, Fuji Speedway was a sacred place.
+It was where one of my idols, James Hunt, was crowned Formula 1 World Champion on a very wet day in 1976.
+The circuit may have changed radically since then, but I was still thrilled to be driving on same hallowed ground where legend was born.

 Ferrari F430 Spider

 I first tried to downshift through Neutral like you would on a racing game.
-However, once it was in 1st gear, it didn’t want to go back the other way.
-If I couldn’t work it out, I would have to get out and ask someone I was going to look silly.
-I took a look around for a more intuitive method and a few seconds later, found a button marked “R” on the centre console near the handbrake.
+However, once it got into 1st gear, it didn’t want to go back the other way.
+If I couldn’t work it out, I would have to get out and ask someone, which was going to look silly.
+I took another look around the cockpit and a few seconds later, found a button marked “R” on the centre console near the handbrake.
 I pressed and held it.
 Finally, reverse gear engaged.
-Manoeuvre over, I clicked the paddles, got back into 1st and slowly set off down the pit lane.
+Manoeuvre over, I clicked the paddles the other way, got back into 1st and slowly set off down the pit lane.

 Now I was able to take in my surroundings, my first impression was how low slung the driving position was.
-I’m above average height, but from the way I was seated, I wondered if regular sized people could easily see over the dash.
-Then there was the steering wheel with that iconic badge in the centre.
-The wheel was larger than expected and titled at quite an angle away from me, but was uncomplicated – it had a big, red button labelled ENGINE START and a twisty knob (which Ferrari call a “manettino”) for changing the drive mode.
+Even though I’m above average height, I felt as though I was only just peering over the dash.
+The steering wheel was far larger than expected and titled at quite an angle away from me, but was uncomplicated – it had a big, red button labelled ENGINE START and a knob you could twist (which Ferrari call a “manettino”) for changing the drive mode.
 The manettino had multiple options, but here it was set to “SPORT”.

 Already I was super impressed at what the F430 could do.
-For the conditions, it was very stable and the balance and grip through the corners was beyond expectations.
-The suspension was supple, but it cornered very flat with no noticeable body roll.
-Even at full throttle, power delivery was smooth and not at all jerky.
-The revs climbed all the way up to 8500rpm and there was seemingly plentiful torque all the way up to the red line at 8500rpm.
-The wheel was light in my hands and provided less resistance than I would have liked from a high performance vehicle, but the steering was so precise, it really wasn’t an issue.
-In other words, wherever you wanted the Ferrari to go, it went – you pretty much thought it and it obeyed.
+For the conditions, it was very stable and the balance and grip through the corners was beyond what I expected.
+The suspension was supple, but it cornered flat with no noticeable body roll.
+Power delivery was so smooth throughout the rev range and there was seemingly plentiful torque all the way up to the red line at 8500rpm.
+The wheel was light in my hands and provided less resistance than I would have liked, but I still felt I could be very precise.
+The greatest thing thing was that wherever you wanted the Ferrari to go, it went.

-On the downside, shifting was harsh and a little sluggish – pulling the upshift paddle resulted in a lurch forward in your seat as the auto clutch engaged, followed by a seemingly long wait before it eventually grabbed the next gear.
-I imagine the shifting to be a little sharper in “Race” mode, but the driver aids would also be practically turned off, so I wasn’t prepared to fart about with that.
-The paddles themselves were not positioned ideally for my tastes either.
-They were fixed to the steering column and didn’t rotate with the wheel.
-So, despite my long fingers, reaching the paddles felt like a real stretch unless your hands were in a perfect 9-and-3 or 10-and-2 position, reaching the paddles felt like a real stretch.
-This proved a problem downshifting into the tightening radius corners near the end of the lap and while trying to short shift out of the tighter, lower grip hairpins as I was fighting a little for control.
+Shifting was harsh and a little sluggish – pulling the upshift paddle resulted in a sudden lurch forward in your seat as the auto clutch engaged, followed by what felt like a long wait before it grabbed the next gear.
+I imagined shifting to be a little sharper in “Race” mode, but since that would reduce the TC even further than it was in Sport mode, I wasn’t prepared to fart about with it.
+The paddles themselves were not positioned ideally for my tastes, being fixed the steering column and not rotating with the wheel.
+So, despite my long fingers, reaching the paddles felt like a real stretch unless your hands were positioned in the usual nine-to-three or ten-to-two position.
+This made trying to short shift out of the tighter corners towards the end of the lap somewhat tricky.

 Finding the limits

-Shifting wise, I had respected the engine and changed up no higher than about 7500rpm, but just the once, I wanted to push it the red line to hear the V8 in all its glory.
-Along the main straight, I engaged Warp 9.9 and watched the speedometer as it climbed through 230kph, 240kph and then towards 250kph…I really wanted to see how fast it would go, but with the wipers at full pelt and rain streaming down the windscreen, self-preservation kicked in.
+I had mostly respected the engine and shifted up no higher than around 7500rpm, but just the once, I wanted to red line it to hear that V8 in all its glory.
+Along the main straight, I floored it and watched the speedo as it climbed through 230, 240 and then towards 250kph…I really wanted to see how fast it would go, but with the wipers at maximum pelt and the track barely visible through the windscreen, self-preservation kicked in.
 Did I want to aquaplane a £100,000 supercar into the barrier?
 Not really.
-When I took my foot off the gas, I was already at around 155mph – which is some way off the 198mph top speed, but more than enough given the track conditions.
+When I took my foot off the gas, I was already at 155mph, which is the fastest I’d ever been in a car in my life and seemed crazy in those conditions.

 Turn 1 seemed like the perfect place to test the full braking ability.
-Firmly, but progressively I applied pressure to the pedal; the nose dived sharply and it gave the mildest of wiggles, but it otherwise remained composed and knocked off speed really quickly.
-Despite the 37%/63% front-to-rear weight balance, the rear had thankfully not tried to overtake the front into the braking zone and the smart ABS had prevented any of the wheels from locking up.
+Firmly, but progressively, I applied pressure to the pedal; the nose dived sharply and it wiggled its bum ever so slightly, but it otherwise remained composed and knocked off speed really quickly.
+Despite the weight balance (37%/63% front-to-rear), the rear hadn’t even tried to overtake the front and the smart ABS had prevented any of the wheels from locking up.

 Excessive corner entry speed had occasionally induced understeer.
-My preferred technique to neutralise that is to give it more throttle, shifting weight to the rear and encouraging more turning motion.
+My preferred solution to that is to give it more throttle, shifting weight to the rear and encouraging more turning motion.
 For the most part, it worked pretty well and the car danced nicely through the curves.
-The more I did it, the more the Ferrari showed it was willing to work with me.
-At times, the back end stepped out as the rear broke traction, necessitating generous amounts of opposite lock, but at no point did I feel out of control.
-Then on one lap, I got really sideways.
+The more I did it, the more the Ferrari showed its will to work with me.
+At times I overdid it and the back end stepped out wildly, necessitating plenty of opposite lock, but at no point did I feel out of control.
+On one lap, I got really sideways.
 Exiting Turn 6, I found my hands completely crossed on the wheel, and the slide just went on and on.
-I manipulated the throttle and even had time to look down at the speedo (reading 90mph!) as I straightened it out.
+I feathered the throttle and even had time to look down at the speedo (reading 90mph!) as I straightened it out.
 And yet I never felt like I was about to spin and my biggest surprise was that it felt so controllable, even beyond the limit.

 How much of all this was me and how much was it the fancy electronics?
 I couldn’t tell.
-The GT86 had not fared as well – the TC and stability control kicked in so strongly, I was pretty much locked into a battle with understeer.
+The GT86’s TC and stability control operated like an on-off switch and in the long corners, it became a fight against understeer.
 However, the Ferrari’s TC came in so progressively that it was barely noticeable.
-You only knew it was working because the engine note changed (remember that burbly sound F1 cars used to make back in the mid-2000s?) as the car accelerated through the rivers around the back of the circuit.
+You only knew it was there because of the change in engine note (remember that burbly sound F1 cars used to make back in the mid-2000s?) as the car accelerated through the rivers around the back of the circuit.
 The F430 is also equipped with an e-diff, which supposedly responds to steering input as well as throttle input to modulate power to the rear wheels, further aiding stability in the corners.
 Clever stuff.

 Bringing it home

 As the rain intensified, I realised I couldn’t actually see the track ahead of me anymore.
-Rather than doing “just one more lap” (which never works out well), I took the decision to complete my current fast lap and then bring it home slowly.
-One corner into my cooldown lap, my decision was justified as a car in front of me spun up its wheels and nosed head on into the barrier exiting the first turn of my cooldown lap.
-No harm done, but the red flag had prevented me from ignoring my own advice like I was about to do!
+Rather than doing “just one more lap” (which never works out well), I decided to complete my current fast lap and bring it home slowly.
+One corner into my cooldown lap, my decision was justified as a car in front of me spun up its wheels and nosed head on into the barrier.
+No harm done, but the red flag prevented me from ignoring my own advice as I was about to do!

 I never counted the number of laps I ultimately did.
 Perhaps only four or five.
 But even a year on, I remember all the details so vividly.
-The Ferrari F430 has so much character, it evokes a passion that you can only understand once you get behind the wheel of one.
+The Ferrari F430 has so much character and it evokes a passion you can only comprehend once you get behind the wheel of one.

-On the track, it was so good at doing what it could do that it gained my trust really quickly and I already felt enough confidence to explore the limits within 2 or 3 laps after jumping in the car for the first time.
-The power-to-weight ratio of the Ferrari was only marginally higher than that of my own race car so didn’t feel mind-blowing in comparison, but it had the highest top speed of any car I had ever driven.
+On the track, it was so good at doing what it could do that it gained my trust really quickly and I already felt enough confidence to explore the limits within 2 or 3 laps of jumping in for the first time.
+The power-to-weight ratio of the Ferrari was only marginally higher than that of my own race car so the speed difference didn’t feel mind-blowing in comparison, but it had the highest top speed of any car I had ever driven.

 And at Fuji Speedway, I felt like I was giving it a chance to do what it was designed to do.
 To go really, really fast.